Grassmannian framed bundles and generalized parabolic structures: Moduli of Grassmannian-framed bundles

 Define as usual the parabolic degree to be

 The usual definition of parabolic (semi)stability applies, in that one asks that for a subbundle $E'$ of rank $n'< n$,

-\begin{prop} Let $(E,\vec g)$ satisfy the conditions for $\bbc^*$ stability, and let it be equipped with compatible flags in $E_{p_i}$ as above; if the result is parabolic (semi)stable for any (one) choice $\underline{\alpha}$ of weights as above, then it is (semi)stable as a Grassmannian framed sheaf. \end{prop}
+\begin{prop} Let $(E,\vec g)$ satisfy the $\bbc^*$ (semi)stability conditions \ref{1}, \ref{2}, and let it be equipped with compatible flags in $E_{p_i}$ as above; if the result is parabolic (semi)stable for any one choice $\underline{\alpha}$ of weights as above, then it is (semi)stable as a Grassmannian framed bundle. \end{prop}

 \begin{proof} One has, for any $E'$, the condition for $\underline{\alpha}$-parabolic (semi)stability,

 The previous inequality becomes:

 We would like this to imply Grassmann-framed semistability, for any choice of $\alpha_{i,j}$ within our simplex of weights.
 The inequality is an affine one in the $\alpha_{i,j}$, and so it suffices to check this for the vertices of the simplex; this corresponds to considering choices of weights of the form For the vector bundles $E$ and $E'$, let $m_{k_i}:= \dim (F_{i,k_i}/F_{i,0})$ and $m'_{k_i}:= \dim (F'_{i,k_i}/F'_{i,0})$.
 The inequality becomes: